jonrandoem/sscuttlizr/README.md

 $yourlsApiKey = 'a1b2c3d4e5';
 ```

-Notes: Be sure you enter the Yourls API path (e.g. yourls-api.php)
+Notes: Be sure to enter the Yourls API path (e.g. yourls-api.php)